BhavyeMathur/goopylib-v1/README.md

 * Released Version 1.0.7a6 as a PyPi package for everyone to install!
 * Updated README to include new installation method

+* Added Double & Triple Mouse Click Functions to the GraphWin
+* Added Double & Triple Mouse Click Event Functions to the GraphicsObject class

 #### 1.0.0-alpha to 1.0.6-alpha - 6th July 2020

 * Added move_to(), move_to_x(), move_to_y(), move(), move_x(), and move_y() functions to the GraphWin class to move a window on the screen